Menu

 In addition to the above, Rev. Minerva serves the Circle community in other ways.
 She has coordinated events at Circle.
 She was an area (gate) coordinator at the Pagan Spirit Gathering for 12 years.
 She was a volunteer team lead for cemetery work at Circle’s green cemetery.
 Rev. Minerva participates in interfaith work offering a Pagan voice to others at faith-based events.

 Minerva has a strong sense of social responsibility.
 In addition to being dedicated to the Circle community, she is involved in public service to her city.
-She served in her city council for five years and now serves as mayor of the municipality.
+She served in her city council for five years and Minerva just finished four years as mayor of the municipality.
 Rev. Minerva retired from Federal service in 2012 and from her private law practice years before that.
 She has earned a Bachelor’s of Science in Political Science; a Master’s of Global Leadership and Organizational Development; and a Juris Doctor.
 Spiritually, Minerva identifies as a Threshold Witch who practices in the liminal times and spaces of life.

 Jasmine